 Fukiware Falls -吹割の滝

-In Gunma prefecture there is a quite unknown, yet wonderful tourist spot called “Fukiware falls“.
-As you can understand by the name, we are talking about waterfalls, and this place is surrounded by a lush and flourishing nature, and it is also a famous autumn foliage spoofing site among Japanese people in the nearbies.
+In Gunma prefecture there is a quite unknown, yet wonderful tourist spot called Fukiware Falls.
+As you can understand by the name, we are talking about waterfalls: this place is surrounded by a lush and flourishing nature, and it is also a famous autumn foliage site among the locals.

-What’s special about Fukiware falls?
+What’s special about Fukiware Falls?

-Just by saying this you may not make yourself well an idea about them, but they are called “The Niagara falls of Japan“.
+These waterfalls are 7 meters high and have a span of 30 meters.
+Just by saying this you may not make yourself well an idea about them, but they are called The Niagara falls of Japan.

-The forest around the falls can offer lots of hiking and walking trails, making this spot a very enjoyable side trip to enjoy nature from the sometimes too lively and noisy Tokyo.
+The view from the suspended bridge is also something you shouldn’t miss.
+The forest around the falls can offer lots of hiking and walking trails, making this spot a very enjoyable side trip to enjoy nature from the sometimes too lively and noisy Tōkyō.

-How to reach Fukiware falls
+How to reach Fukiware Falls

 The exact place name where the falls are located is Tone town, Numata city, Gunma prefecture.